ligato/vpp-agent/docker/dev_vpp_agent/README.md

 ```

 ### Shrinking the Image
-Dev_vpp_agent image can be shrinked by typing the command:
+Dev_vpp_agent image can be shrunk by typing the command:

 ```
 ./shrink.sh